felavila/sheap/docs/source/opst.rst

 Optimization Strategy
 =====================

-The spectral fitting in :code:`sheap` uses the Adam optimizer [2014arXiv1412.6980K], via the :code:`Optax` library.
-Adam provides efficient, adaptive gradient updates within JAX and is well-suited to the non-linear, high-dimensional parameter spaces of AGN spectral models.
+The spectral fitting in :code:`sheap` uses the Adam optimizer by default but can also use other optimizers available in the `Optax <https://optax.readthedocs.io/en/latest/index.html>`_ library.
+These optimizers provide efficient, adaptive gradient updates within JAX and are well-suited to the non-linear, high-dimensional parameter spaces of AGN spectral models.

 The total loss minimized during optimization combines several terms: